kaz-dam/FreeCodeCamp_Projects/README.md

 ### Local Weather App

 The API for the weather data was from [openweathermap.org](http://openweathermap.org/).
 Some CSS3 animation has been used representing the current local weather visually.

+### Wikipedia viewer

+First FCC project where i used only Angular as javascript framework.
+Using almost the same API as for the random quote project, but this was easier.
+This time the extra tool wasn't necessary to make requests to this API.